harry91198/UnicornSafeModule/README.md

 # Safe Module implementation

 This project is a Safe Module implementation for a Safe contract to withdraw a predetermined amount of Unicorn token.

 Key features include:
-- Module is specific to a token address and to a Safe
+- Module is specific to a token address(Unicorn) and to a Safe
 - The module do not work for multiple token address or multiple safe addresses
 - Signatures expire after a set time
 - The module require the signatures of multiple owners (to meet the threshold requirement of the attached Safe)